Ex-Washington Football Team employees pressure NFL to make harassment probe public

 Attorneys Lisa Banks and Debra Katz, who represent 40 former team employees, sent a separate letter to Goodell that noted that the league has released some past investigations into potential misconduct.

-In 2015, the NFL released the full, 96-page report of a four-month investigation, conducted by former FBI director Robert S. Mueller III, into its handling of Baltimore Ravens running back Ray Rice’s assault on his then-fiancée.
+In 2015, the NFL released the full, 96-page report of a four-month investigation, conducted by former FBI director Robert S. Mueller III, into its handling of Baltimore Ravens running back Ray Rice’s assault on his then-fiancee.

 “Not to do so here would be a betrayal of the many women who courageously came forward to provide vital information to assist with the NFL investigation,” the attorneys said.

-NFL spokesman Brian McCarthy said Thursday the league has not received the report from Washington attorney Beth Wilkinson, who was tapped to lead the investigation over the summer when The Washington Post began publishing a series of stories describing dozens of allegations of sexual harassment.
+NFL spokesman Brian McCarthy said Thursday the league has not received the report from Washington attorney Beth Wilkinson, who was tapped to lead the investigation over the summer when The Washington Post began publishing stories describing dozens of allegations of sexual harassment.

-Wilkinson declined to comment Thursday on the status of her investigation.
+Wilkinson did not respond to a request for comment Thursday on the status of her investigation.

-The league declined to comment on the letters, referring to comments made by Goodell before the Super Bowl earlier this month.
+The league declined to comment on the letters, referring to comments made by Goodell before the Super Bowl this month.
 Goodell said Wilkinson is “nearing the completion” of the probe, and he said the team “has made a lot of changes already.”

 Among those changes: a recently announced decision to “reinvent” the team’s cheerleading program, casting the future of the program in doubt.
-The team’s new president, Jason Wright, announced that change earlier this month, after the team reached confidential settlements with former cheerleaders who appeared in lewd videos that team employees secretly produced from outtakes of 2008 and 2010 swimsuit calendar shoots.
+The team’s new president, Jason Wright, announced that change this month, after the team reached confidential settlements with former cheerleaders who appeared in lewd videos that team employees secretly produced from outtakes of 2008 and 2010 swimsuit calendar shoots.

 Liz Clarke and Will Hobson contributed to this report.